 Richard Burton’s voice.

-Throughout history, moments of great magnitude have required an authoritative voice, unrecorded but easy to imagine powerful oratory skills projecting or certainly controlling the situations they find themselves in.
-Maybe the delivering of orders to the troops that they had to go over the top at the Somme, Ardito Desio’s team talk before the first ever successful climb to the top of K2, Da Vinci asking Lisa Gheradini to try to enjoy being an artists subject and for god’s sake lighten up, the talking to a passenger, who is suddenly charged with the responsibility of landing the plane; convincing them to stay calm and follow instruction.
+Throughout history, moments of great magnitude have required an authoritative voice, unrecorded but easy to imagine powerful oratory skills, projecting or certainly controlling the situations before them.
+Maybe the delivering of orders to the troops, that they had to go over the top at the Somme, Ardito Desio’s team talk before the first ever successful climb to the top of K2, Da Vinci asking Lisa Gheradini to try to enjoy being an artists subject and for god’s sake lighten up or maybe the talking to a passenger, who is suddenly charged with the responsibility of landing the plane; convincing them to stay calm and follow instruction.
 You don’t imagine great, insightful, authoritative or inspiring words being said falteringly, you don’t imagine an impediment or a comedy lisp.
 You imagine clarity, resonance and depth.
 We are defined by the words we use but are we defined as much for the delivery as we are the content?

 Since the very first words were formed around my larynx and vocal tract i have had a stammer.
-I can recall no period of time without it ,although oddly I have no memories that relive it; my brains way of silently reprimanding my gob for originally fucking up its intended beautiful use of the English language.
+I can recall no period of time without it ,although oddly I have no memories that relive it; my brains way of silently reprimanding my mouth for mangling the English language.

 I HATE the word stutter, mainly for two reasons: